dice-k-nakatani/ccl_bin/README.md

 Roswell's ccl_bin does not support ccl 12 now.

-So I host self build ccl12 on github.
+So I host self builded ccl 12 on github.

-You can install ccl12 with roswell modifying `roswell/lisp/locations.lisp`.
-Or some other hack.
+You can install ccl 12 with roswell, modifying `roswell/lisp/locations.lisp`.
+Or with some other hack.